Ernest L. Wilkinson: Background and education

-Ernest Leroy Wilkinson was born in Ogden, Utah, on May 4, 1899.
-He was one of seven children of Robert Brown Wilkinson and Annie Cecilia Anderson.
-Robert Wilkinson was a Scottish immigrant who arrived in the United States as a young boy and later married Annie Anderson.
-Robert Wilkinson worked for the Southern Pacific Railroad for 25 years.
-Robert Wilkinson supported the union and according to family, at one time ran for mayor of Ogden as a Socialist candidate.
-During Ernest Wilkinson's childhood, he associated mostly with older boys and men, as there were few boys his age.
-He became involved in cock fighting, buying a few cocks with the money he made from delivering Desert News, but stopped after police started persecuting offenders.
+Wilkinson was born in Ogden, Utah, one of seven children of Robert Brown Wilkinson and Annie Cecilia Anderson.
+Robert Wilkinson was a Scottish immigrant who arrived in the United States as a young boy, later married Annie Anderson, and worked for the Southern Pacific Railroad for 25 years, where he supported the union; according to family, he once ran for mayor of Ogden as a Socialist candidate.

+Growing up, Ernest Wilkinson associated mostly with older boys and men, as there were few boys his age.
+He became involved in cockfighting, buying a few cocks with the money he made from delivering the Deseret News, but stopped after police started arresting offenders.

-In order to cultivate his faith as a member of the LDS Church, his mother suggested he attend Weber Academy in Ogden, which was then owned by the church.
-Before his graduation, he won the Dr. Edward S. Rich oratorical contest with his speech entitled, "American Ideals".
-He graduated from Weber Academy in 1917.
-He continued his studies at the expanded Weber Academy, then known as Weber College.
-During his time at Weber, he organized the Public Service Bureau (a service organization), was editor of the yearbook, and was president of the student body for two years.
+To cultivate his faith as a member of the LDS Church, Wilkinson's mother suggested he attend Weber Academy in Ogden, which was then owned by the church.
+Before his graduation, he won the Dr. Edward S. Rich oratorical contest with his speech "American Ideals".
+He graduated from Weber Academy in 1917, and continued his studies at the expanded Weber Academy, then known as Weber College, where he organized the Public Service Bureau (a service organization), was editor of the yearbook, and was president of the student body for two years.
 He competed in forensics meets and won the state championship with his team.
-He received the Lewis Efficacy Medal for students excelling in scholarship and public service and was valedictorian of his class.
-After a year at Weber College, Wilkinson became a member of the Student Army Training Corps unit located at BYU.
-Wilkinson attributed his success to what he learned at Weber Academy and became interested in the idea of offering a religiously affiliated education to more LDS youth.
-After the war, he became a regular student at BYU and among other things served as the editor of the weekly newspaper White and Blue and was president of his senior class.
-Wilkinson and a few colleagues received special recognition when they beat the Princeton debate team.
+He received the Lewis Efficacy Medal for students excelling in scholarship and public service, and was class valedictorian.
+After a year at Weber College, he became a member of the Student Army Training Corps unit located at BYU.
+He attributed his success to what he learned at Weber Academy and became interested in the idea of offering a religiously-affiliated education to more LDS youth.
+After the war, he became a regular student at BYU and, among other things, edited the weekly newspaper White and Blue, and was president of his senior class.
+He and a few colleagues received special recognition when they beat the Princeton debate team.
 He earned a Bachelor of Arts degree at BYU in 1921.

 He married Alice Valera Ludlow, a native of Spanish Fork, whom he had met while they were both students at BYU.
 They were married in the Salt Lake Temple on August 16, 1923.
 The ceremony was performed by James E. Talmage.
 Alice was elected vice president of the student body with Wilkinson as her campaign manager and had studied drama at BYU.
 The Wilkinsons had five children.